Introduction

 For staff and freelancers working for the BBC, it should be read alongside the BBC's AI Handbook: How to Use AI Responsibly which outlines key non-editorial issues to be considered and the processes which must be followed by all users of AI.

-Artificial intelligence can be defined as a machine-based system that can perform tasks commonly associated with human intelligence, including making content, predictions and/or decisions.
+Artificial intelligence can be defined as a machine-based system that can performs tasks commonly associated with human intelligence, including making content, predictions and/or decisions.

 Generative AI can be defined as a type of artificial intelligence capable of creating text, images, speech, music, video and code in response to prompts from a user.